CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 The runtime comparison between the original, the improved, and the cpu version can be found in Section _Analysis of the CPU, Naive, Work Efficient, and Thrust Scan_.
 It's clear to see that the advantage of using the improved version of the work-efficient scan starts showing when the input array size is large (i.e. above 2^18).

+For small input sizes, the overheads associated with GPU execution—kernel launch, memory transfer, underutilization, and synchronization—can outweigh the benefits of parallel computation.
+The CPU, in contrast, can handle small workloads more efficiently due to its ability to process data directly in memory with minimal overhead.
+Therefore, while your Work Efficient Fast implementation is optimized for larger datasets, the GPU's inherent overhead for smaller arrays results in slower performance compared to the CPU.

 ## Radix Sort
 The `sort.h` and `sort.cu` files are added to the `stream_compaction` directory.
 It's a simple version that uses the global memory and the fast version of the work-efficient scan.